IWPR-PNNL/flow-downstream/docs/us_sample_methodology/agriculture.md

 It is assumed that all fresh water delivered to agriculture sectors to that is not consumed or lost during conveyance, is discharged to the surface.

 #### Discharge to ocean
 It is assumed that all saline water delivered to agriculture sectors that is not consumed or lost during conveyance, is discharged to the ocean.
-Note that only the aquaculture sector receives saline water withdrawal.

 ## Energy in Agriculture